fusioncharts/dev_centre_docs/getting-started/php/your-first-chart-using-php.md

 ### Convert tabular data into JSON/XML format

-Now that you have the tabular data ready, it's time to convert it into JSON format, as FusionCharts accepts data in JSON or XML format.
+Now that you have the tabular data ready, it's time to convert it into JSON/XML format, as FusionCharts accepts data in JSON or XML format.
 The converted format will look as shown below:

 {% embed_data getting-started-your-first-chart.js %}